hochbaumGroup/pseudoflow-parametric-cut/README.md

-# Hochbaum's Pseudoflow (HPF) Algorithm for Fully Parametric Minimum Cut
+# Hochbaum's Pseudoflow (HPF) Algorithm for (Linear) Fully Parametric Minimum Cut
-This package provides an fully parametric implementation of pseudoflow for minimum cut on directed graphs.
+This package provides a parametric implementation of pseudoflow for minimum cut on directed graphs.
 In the parametric minimum cut problem, the capacity of source-adjacent arcs is monotone non-decreasing in the parameter `lambda` whereas the capacity of sink-adjacent arcs is monotone non-increasing in `lambda`.
 This solver requires that the capacities of source and sink adjacent arcs are linear in `lambda`: `capacity = constant + multiplier * lambda`.

 This fully parametric solver finds the optimal minimum cut for all `lambda` values in a given range.
 The solution for all lambda values is represented with `O(n)` intervals for the parameter lambda.
 In each interval, the optimal minimum cut remains the same.